Dorian Oric

 Warm, practical, casually competent.
 Fixes gear before you ask, explains improvements in more detail than wanted, speaks to G.L.U. with a tone definitely too familiar for “just a machine.”
 Jokes.
 Tinkers when nervous.
 Has the energy of someone who consistently has one more idea than time.

-Underneath — not naive.
+Underneath all that, he’s not naive.
 He knows there’s a real chance what he’s doing is cosmologically dangerous.
 Not evil.
 Not malicious.
 But dangerous in the way pulling on the wrong thread in a load-bearing structure is dangerous.

 “I build things.
 That is who I am.
 Everything else is just what happens because of it.”